deepankardatta/blandr/README.md

 *blandr* carries out Bland Altman analyses (also known as a Tukey mean-difference plot) as described by JM Bland and DG Altman in 1986.

-This package was started in 2015 as existing Bland-Altman R functions did not calculate confidence intervals: my belief is that when drawing Bland-Altman plots, confidence intervals should be considered the gold-standard. *blandr* fulfils this need!
+This package was started in 2015 as existing Bland-Altman R functions did not calculate confidence intervals.
+The *blandr* was created to fulfil this need.

+*blandr* has been improved iteratively over time, and hopefully this library will be useful to researchers as an open-source and reproducible package.

 The benefits
 ------------

 -   Calculates confidence intervals
 -   Outputs ggplot2 information to create extensible plots
+-   Has a basic Jamovi module, to allow GUI analysis for those not comfortable with command line tools
 -   Has a function to chart for proportional bias
 -   If you get me through GitHub, I will do my best to maintain and improve this package